sirgary82/nordic-AI-report/PROJECT_INSTRUCTIONS.md

 The design of the website is based on a custom theme created with Material-UI.
 The front page serves as the primary example to follow for colors, cards, and fonts.

 ### Typography
+* Are set in themes in theme/theme.ts *

 *   **Font Family**: 'Roboto', sans-serif
 *   **h3**: